 Do you have oily hair?
 If you wash your hair in the morning, you may find yourself frustrated by the time evening rolls around, as your hair already appears to need another wash.

 Keep in mind that oily hair is really an oily scalp.
 Wash your scalp and hair as needed, lathering twice if you need to.
 You might try leaving the shampoo on your head for at least five minutes before rinsing.
 And condition your hair on the ends only.
+Do not place conditioner directly to your scalp.
 Avoid brushing your hair too often, as the brush brings oil from the scalp to the ends of your hair.

 An oily-hair "quick-fix" is to dab a bit of talcum powder to the roots of your hair.

 Also, ask your hairstylist what he or she recommends for oily hair.
 Stay away from any product that adds "shine" to the hair.
 It will only add more oil to your already saturated locks.

 What About Hair Extensions?

 If you're looking for a long hair style -- quickly -- you might be considering hair extensions.
 Jessica Simpson and Tyra Banks are known for creating long hair styles in the blink of an eye with extensions.

 But follow this trend only with caution and with advice from a professional.
 The most realistic extensions are braided into your real hair, very close to the scalp.
 They're "painted" with a bonding material, and then "sealed" with a heated solution.

 The weight of extensions can pull on your natural hair, sometimes causing hair to fall out.
 Extensions can also be quite expensive.
 There are safer, inexpensive alternatives, such as extension clips, that can be found in beauty supply stores or on the Internet.